Pre-residence online work: 7-12 July 2025

 - Food and incidentals allowance (based on Federal M&IE)

-- Round-trip air or land travel from US home to Kansas City, MO
+- Stipend to help cover round-trip air or land travel from US home to Kansas City, MO (arrangements made by participants with certain guidelines about arrival and departure)

 - Instructional and laboratory supplies